 In the Letters, Ignatius stresses:

-His longing for martyrdom
+Longing for martyrdom

 On his way to Rome, Ignatius’s only fear was that the Romans might find a way to stop his martyrdom.
 He leaves them in no doubt as to what he wanted:

 Let me be given to the wild beasts, for through them I can attain unto God.
-I am God’s wheat, and I am ground by the teeth of wild beasts that I may be found pure bread [of Christ.
+I am God’s wheat, and I am ground by the teeth of wild beasts that I may be found pure bread [of Christ.]
 Rather entice the wild beasts, that they may become my sepulchre and may leave no part of my body behind, so that I may not, when I am fallen asleep, be burdensome to any one.
 Then shall I be truly a disciple of Jesus Christ, when the world shall not so much as see my body.
 Ask the Lord for me, that through these instruments I may be found a sacrifice to God (Romans 4:1-2).

 Death and influence